Following extensive feedback from our two-month consultation, we have published a revised version of the Together with Tenants plan and charter.

 We have now taken the time to analyse and consider the feedback, which we have summarised in a consultation feedback report.
 In addition to this summary, we as a Federation have responded to the feedback explaining how we intend to take it forward.
 You can read our response here.

-We will now take the consultation feedback and proposed changes to our Tenant Advisory Panel and Member Steering Group for consideration on 4 July.
-Once they have outlined the changes they believe we need to make to the plan and the charter, we will present a revised plan and charter in mid-July.
+We recently took the consultation feedback and proposed changes to the Together with Tenant Tenant Advisory Panel and Member Steering Group for consideration.
+They outlined the changes they believe we need to make to the plan and the charter.

 We anticipate that the early adopter programme will run until spring 2020, after which we will make further changes to the plan and the charter, followed by a full sector rollout.